passaH2O/dorado/README.md

 </div>

 ## Installation:
-dorado supports Python 2.7 as well as Python 3.5+.
+dorado supports Python 3.5+.
 For the full distribution including examples, clone this repository using `git clone` and run `python setup.py install` from the cloned directory.
 To test this "full" installation, you must first install `pytest` via `pip install pytest`.
 Then from the cloned directory the command `pytest` can be run to ensure that your installed distribution passes all of the unit tests.

 For a lightweight distribution including just the core functionality, use `pip` to install via PyPI: